 Taming the Social Media Beast

-by Cory Poris Plasch on August 2, 2018
+By Cory Poris Plasch on August 2, 2018

 Many in government have since decided to not engage with their community except through their website and newsletters, which risks narrowing the conversation to a small (but often vocal) set of the community.
 An alternative would be to develop a game plan for how to engage the entire community, and not just the vocal few.
 The key is to do so in a way that doesn’t rely exclusively on social platforms like Facebook, which are not designed to facilitate constructive input.
 Those communities who have done this have been able to take these situations and use it for constructive input for decision making.